-You can now take another sheet of paper, or turn the page of your notebook.
-We’ll be back to your statistics later.
+You can now take another sheet of paper or turn the page of your notebook.
+We’ll get back to your statistics later.

 Here is a mix between a to do list, a white board, a notebook page… Write down everything you have in mind for the next year here, very randomly.
 Do not try to organize it all, it’s just a free zone to write down the craziest ideas, concepts and projects, but also a reminder for the sometimes really concrete things.

 Depending on how clear your vision is, this step can take one hour or one week!
 Take your time, keep your notebook with you and write down everything that comes to mind.
 Do not overthink but think big.